Operational funding components

 How we determine your vandalism funding

-We fund your board of trustees according to your school’s vandalism rating.
+We fund your school board according to your school’s vandalism rating.
 For the ratings and associated per-pupil rates, go to operational funding rates.

 For questions about vandalism funding, contact your regional Ministry office.